Understanding screener question types

 - Checkpoint - Give scouts a breather or additional context without asking a question.

-- Open Ended - No character limit for answers.
+- No Limit - No character limit for answers.

 - Single Choice - Scouts can only check one answer.